-For example, if we would want to treat 100MB of data all at a time, we would need 100MB of memory
+For example, if we want to treat 100MB of data at the same time, we would need 100MB of memory

 solutions to pass only a part of the tests.
 Thanks to this approach, you will be able to see the difference between entirely incorrect